 WPC Flooring Also Offers Better Insulation

 Your walls and subfloors should take care of insulation duties but WPC flooring provides an ounce of insulation too.
-SPC flooring, however, doesn’t have this quality.
+Other vinyl plank floors don’t have this quality.

-SPC flooring lacks WPC’s softness, but makes up for it with superior durability.
-Now, this doesn’t mean you’re going to break your joints simply by walking over SPC flooring—but you will feel it more.
+SPC lacks WPC flooring’s softness, but makes up for it with superior durability.
+Now, this doesn’t mean you’re going to break your joints simply by walking on it—but you will feel it more.

 SPC Is (Arguably) the Most Durable Type of Vinyl Plank Flooring

-So SPC Is Better Than WPC for High Traffic Areas (Like Businesses)
+So SPC Flooring Is Better Than WPC for High Traffic Areas

 How Much Does WPC Flooring Cost?